diracsbracket/umagiplayer/README.md

 QML frontend to Clementine Music Player for Raspberry Pi with touchscreen

 # Objective
-Create a dedicated, standalone and connected music player based on Clementine and Raspberry Pi.
+Create a dedicated, standalone and connected music player/repository based on Clementine and Raspberry Pi.

 The aim is to house a Raspberry Pi 4 with touchscreen, SSD drive and rotary encoder control knob into a HiFi component form factor, maybe as follows: